opencontrol/freedonia-compliance/markdowns/system_documentation/system-data.md

 Information System Name | Service Provider Owner | Date Granted
 --- | --- | ---
 AWS FedRamp Agency ATO (issued by the HHS) | Amazon |	May 13, 2013

+TKTK Clarify how the above applies to a generic implementation on a public cloud.